 Let us Help You Through a Difficult Time

 If you are named a personal representative, executor, or successor trustee of someone who has passed away, we can help sort out the details and responsibilities.
 We can also consult with you in advance so that you are ready when the time comes.

 Call us at 205-663-0281 for a free consultation.
-John Holliman and Melanie Bradford will help you get through the process of closing a loved one’s life, whether it is through probate, a trust or an estate plan.
-We treat you like family.
+John Holliman or Melanie B. Holliman(formerly Melanie B. Bradford) will help you get through the process of closing a loved one’s estate, whether it is through probate, a trust, or an estate plan.
+We will treat you like family with compassion and respect.